LAND TRUST GRANT FUND PROGRAM

 We are committed to learning from our grantees and will follow up on grant awards to better this program and the other assistance programs that are in development.
 Reporting may take many forms including, but not limited to, written reports, surveys and interviews.
 Please refer to the award letter for reporting requirements.

-If unique circumstances exist, the grantee will immediately consult with SMCC to request an extension or alternative option for fulfilling the reporting requirement before the reporting deadline.
+If unique circumstances exist, the grantee will immediately consult with Momentum to request an extension or alternative option for fulfilling the reporting requirement before the reporting deadline.

 Contact Information: